Get results. Guaranteed.

 In order to reach for your target score on the GRE, you need to start early with your preparation.
 Make sure to check the admission requirements and deadlines of the graduate program you wish to enter and from there, work backwards and plan when you need to take your GRE in order for your test scores to be reported on time.
 You will want to allow at least 1 to 3 months for your prep.

 Are you ready to start your GRE prep course?
 Call Varsity Tutors today.
 We can assist you in finding the right Albuquerque GRE course to fit your schedule.
 With new classes starting each week, there's sure to be a good fit for you.

-...in these subjects as well.
+...have taught test prep instruction for the GRE and GMAT exams at the University of New Mexico, and have taken on private tutees in these subjects as well.
 I find this work to be immensely gratifying.
 I love to watch students grow in their knowledge and gain the confidence to reach their educational and career goals.
-I meet students "where they are," whether they just need to brush up on a few rusty skills, or must tackle major concepts that they never quite grasped in the first place.
-I find that many students deal with test anxiety or...
+I meet students "where they are," whether they just need to brush up on a few rusty skills, or...

 Education & Certification

 - University of New Mexico - Bachelors, Latin American Studies